Drones for Surveillance & Security

 Implications on Modern Times

-As we know, security is just one of the many industries being revolutionized by drone technology.
-We’re excited to see which industries will adopt and implement UAVs into their workflow next.
+As we know, security is just one of the many industries being revolutionized by drone photography and videography services.
+We're excited to see which industries will adopt and implement UAVs into their workflow next.
 What do you predict will be the next big step?
 Leave us your thoughts in the comments below!